neopragma/dnmusic/clues-example-3.md

 ![](images/william-tell-2.png)

 We have enough knowledge to play the music expressively, even if it's our first time and we miss a few notes along the way.

+If you're sight-reading in an audition situation, you will present yourself better if you demonstrate that you can play expressively on first reading than if you nail every note in a non-musical way.

+If you're sight-reading in a rehearsal situation, you'll save the ensemble some rehearsal time by getting the musical style right earlier rather than later.

+If you're sight-reading as part of individual practice, you'll gain precious time to focus on musicality rather than fighting with the notes.

 #### Example 3: Summary